 “Ghosting is abruptly ending communication with someone without explanation.
 The concept most often refers to romantic relationships but can also describe disappearances from friendships and the workplace,” according to Psychology Today.
 “People respond to being ghosted in many ways, from feeling indifferent to deeply betrayed.
 Some believe that ghosting is inseparably intertwined with modern electronic communication, and the practice is a way to cope with the decision fatigue that can accompany dating.
 Others believe that ghosting is emotionally troubling given that it offers no sense of closure.”

 For those who have experienced ghosting in Second Life, the sudden disappearance of a close friend or partner without a truthful explanation can be painful.
 It leaves the “ghosted” person wondering what they did wrong, feeling rejected, like a fool, and without closure.

 I’ve read tales of woe from people whose partners supposedly stopped logging into Second Life, but were really still online using another avatar.
 These ghosts found other romantic interests, but instead of ending things properly they just set up new virtual lives.

 I want to encourage those who are hurting.
-Unless you did something awful, having the person who ghosted you out of your life is probably best.
+Unless you did something awful, having the ghost out of your life is probably best.
 But to give the benefit of the doubt, think about it this way.
 That ghost may not realize how their behavior hurts others.
 They may even believe they’re being kinder by not having a proper talk about whatever situation they were unhappy with.
-Or, and this is a possibility, they could just care more about avoiding conflict than whether they hurt you or not.
+Or, and this is likely, they care more about avoiding conflict than whether they hurt you or not.

 So, what do you do if the ghost comes back?
 Be kind to them, I say!
-I’m a believer in the golden rule.
-However, guard your heart, because if they ghosted you once without apology or explanation, they’ll likely do it again.
+I believe in the golden rule.
+However, guard your heart, because if this person ghosted you once without apology or explanation, they’ll likely do it again.